Threat Modeling Process

 Threat modeling looks at a system from a potential attacker’s perspective, as opposed to a defender’s viewpoint.
 Making threat modeling a core component of your SDLC can help increase product security.

-The threat modeling process can be decomposed into three high level steps.
-Each step is documented as it is carried out.
+The threat modeling process can be decomposed into four high level steps.
+Frequently, each step is documented as it is carried out.
 The resulting document is the threat model for the application.
+Experts distinguish between the work of doing threat modeling and the work to create threat model documents.

-The first step in the threat modeling process is concerned with gaining an understanding of the application and how it interacts with external entities.
-This involves:
+The first step in the threat modeling process is concerned with gaining an understanding of what you’re working on.
+This can involve:

 • Identifying entry points to see where a potential attacker could interact with the application.